 Concept Selected Description Existence Rural existence intertwines with daily life and both place and people are of the essence of existence.
 Development Paradigm Institutional; the process of increasing collective capacity to respond to social needs in harmony with social values (Sen, 1999).
 Development Ideology Cohesive; beliefs are justified when they align with other beliefs, meaning each choice must be congruent with the overall system of choices (sustainable development).
-Place-centric; the unit of perspective, larger than normative or traditional themes, to describe the direction of development.
-The landscape reflects an authentic indigenous system that should not be frozen in tradition nor under the guise of development.
-This authenticity must be respected in development, even if by migrants (Mansor Place Place Interpretative; all human knowledge is contextual.
-Thus, "place" is understood through the meanings experienced by per Research involves mutual trust between researchers and people in constructing shared knowledge about rural development.
-Rural Human geography; how humans shape land into villages through their actions and ways of life, and conversely, a village is not merely a physical arrangement of spatial-temporal matters but also reflects individuals' emotional attachment.
+Development Theory Place-centric; the unit of perspective, larger than normative or traditional themes, to describe the direction of spatial development.
+The landscape reflects an authentic indigenous system that should not be frozen in tradition nor destroyed under the guise of development.
+This authenticity must be respected in development, even if by migrants (Mansouri, 2023b).
+Place Interpretative; all human knowledge is contextual.
+Thus, "place" is understood through the meanings experienced by people.
+Research involves mutual trust between researchers and people in constructing shared knowledge about rural development.
+Rural Human geography; how humans shape land into villages through their actions and ways of life, and conversely, a vill not merely a physical arrangement of spatial-temporal matters but also reflects individuals' emotional attachment answer the second question, data were collected through "interviews"; and analyzed using the phenomenological approach and content analysis technique.
+Table 2 introduces the interviewees.
+Sample size determination was performed according to Creswell's recommendation (2006), and the sampling included individuals whose living environment extends beyond the daily life of villages.
+In fact, they are all migrants who, despite at least 5 years passing since their decision to migrate, have not yet fully adapted to the area; and have concerns related to "being" (Dürrschmidt, 2000).